 Perfecting the Retail Craft Requires a Pure Omnichannel Mindset

-By John Squire, CEO and co-founder of DynamicAction
+By John Squire, Co-founder and CEO of DynamicAction

 In my conversations with retail industry veterans, analysts and the up-and-coming new retail guard, the answer to the question, “Why did you join retail and what is it about the industry that keeps you motivated to innovate?” is always quite telling.
 While the answers may vary in length and description, a theme unanimously echoes throughout the conversations: great retailers are passionate about offering consumers products that not only appeal to their needs, but that also foster inspiration and affinity for the brand’s identity.
 It’s a simple premise but hard to execute everywhere a retailer needs to be today.